fatiyildiz/AWS---Cloud-Infrastructure/README.md

   - As cache behavior;

-    - GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE methods should be allowed.
+    - GET, HEAD, OPTIONS, PUT, POST, PATCH, and DELETE methods should be allowed.

     - Forward Cookies must be selected All.

     - Newly created ACM Certificate should be used for securing connections.
-(You can use same certificate with ALB)
+(You can use the same certificate with ALB)

   - Route 53

     - Connection must be secure (HTTPS).

-    - Your hostname can be used to publish website.
+    - Your hostname can be used to publish the website.

-    - Failover routing policy should be set while publishing application
+    - Failover routing policy should be set while publishing the application

       - Primary connection is going to be Cloudformation

-      - Secondary connection is going to be a static website placed another S3 bucket.
-This S3 bucket has just basic static website that has a picture said "the page is under construction" given files within S3_static_Website folder
+      - Secondary connection is going to be a static website placed in another S3 bucket.
+This S3 bucket has just basic static website that has a picture that says "the page is under construction" given files within S3_static_Website folder

       - Healthcheck should check If Cloudfront is healthy or not.